DATA-606-2023-FALL-MONDAY/Sundaresan_Shraddha/docs/proposal.md

 1. What fine-tuning strategies (e.g., architecture modifications, training data, hyperparameter tuning) are most effective in optimizing the BioBert model's performance for disease entity recognition?
 2. How does the pretrained BioBert model leverage transfer learning to improve NER accuracy for disease entities compared to models trained from scratch?
 3. Can the BioBert model be effectively adapted to recognize disease entities in specific subdomains of biomedicine, such as genetics, epidemiology, or clinical medicine?
-4. How well does the BioBert-based NER model generalize to different types of texts, including research articles, clinical notes, and social media posts, while maintaining high accuracy?

 ## 3. Data